If you are interested in seeing if WPEngine is right for you we've setup an…

 Also, WP Engine has agreed to give all Blogging.com readers a special offer when they create a new account!
 So read on to find out more about WP Engine.

 If this review of WPEngine isn’t enough to make you want to switch hosts, then maybe this is.
-For all Blogging.com readers, WP Engine is going to give you hosting for $4 per months for 3 months!
+For all Blogging.com readers, WP Engine is going to give you WordPress hosting at a huge discount!

 Why WP Engine?

 WP Engine is a fully managed WordPress host that aims to take care of 3 main issues with WordPress: Speed, Security, and Scalability (The three S’s).
 As a bonus, WP Engine does those 3 things with amazing customer support.
 Sure, if you’re just getting started blogging, it may be hard to justify spending at least $35 per month on a hosting account.
 But, if you run a small business or do any marketing online WP Engine can help you increase your traffic and revenue.

 A quick look at the WP Engine reviews will show that WP Engine users experience significant speed increases for their websites.
 This is important because Google began including site speed into their ranking algorithm in 2010.
 On top of this, there are other case studies that have tied site speed to revenue online.